jordanngo205/March-Madness-Machine-Learning-2025-/README.md

-# 🏀 March Mania 2025 – Baseline Seed-Based Predictor
+# 🏀 March Madness 2025 – Baseline Seed-Based Predictor

 This project provides a simple seed-based model for predicting NCAA tournament matchups in the [March Machine Learning Mania 2025](https://www.kaggle.com/competitions/march-machine-learning-mania-2025/data) competition on Kaggle.
 It uses historical seed rankings to estimate the likelihood of one team beating another.